andrewkhoh/myfarmstand-mobile/instructions.md

 Document your deliverables in actual-deliverables.md Move any test screens to src/screens/testScreens
-Move any test navigation to src/navigation/TestStackNavigator.tsx Use React-Query for all data fetching and mutations Use try/catch block for react-query .mutateAsync operations Integrate all automated tests into the test runner
+Move any test navigation to src/navigation/TestStackNavigator.tsx Use React-Query for all data fetching and mutations and follow the patterns in lessons-learned.md Use try/catch block for react-query .mutateAsync operations Create automated tests and integrate all automated tests into the test runner